agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   coordination by passing messages over a communication network.
-  However, the operating environment will not admit reliable high-bandwidth communication between all agents, introducing theoretical and practical obstructions to coordination and therefore to enforcing safety properties.
-This self-contained memo surveys some of the distributed systems challenges involved in system-wide safety and introduces two topics in the literature that may offer solutions.
-Both topics emphasize *continuous* notions of consistency.
-Unlike weak consistency models, continuous consistency provides hard upper bounds on the level of inconsistency observable by clients.
-Unlike strong consistency, it accomodates real-world conditions, allowing some amount of liveness even in the presence of network partitions.
+  However, the operating environment will not admit reliable high-bandwidth communication between all agents, introducing theoretical and practical obstructions to global consistency that make it more difficult to maintain safety-related invariants.
+This self-contained memo discusses some of the distributed systems challenges involved in system-wide safety, focusing on the practical shortcomings of both strong and weak consistency models for shared memory.
+  Then we survey two *continuous* consistency models that come from different parts of the literature.
+  Unlike weak consistency models, continuous consistency models provides hard upper bounds on the "amount'' of inconsistency observable by clients.
+Unlike strong consistency, these models are flexible enough to accomodate real-world conditions, such as by providing liveness during brief network partitions or tolerating disagreements between sensors in a sensor network.
   We conclude that continuous consistency models are appropriate for analyzing safety-critical systems that operate without strong guarantees about network performance.
 ---